 Colorimeters designed for residual chlorine measurement.

-Color Comparator: use only for the analysis of free and total chlorine in drinking water samples for compliance monitoring
+Color Comparator: Use only for the analysis of free and total chlorine in drinking water samples for compliance monitoring.

 Appropriate laboratory glassware such as volumetric flasks and volumetric pipets.

 Sample Cells (cuvettes): Use sample cells or tubes of clear, colorless glass or plastic specifically designed for the test instrument.